seanmarcia/codeforgood.io/faq.md

 ##### When do I need to purchase my tickets?

-By May 1st or when we sell out, whichever comes first!
+By July 10th or when we sell out, whichever comes first!

 ##### Oops, I bought my ticket and now I can't go.
 Will you please refund/transfer?

-After May 28th we will be unable to offer refunds but we will happily help coordinate exchanges until May 1st.
+After June 28th we will be unable to offer refunds but we will happily help coordinate exchanges until May 1st.
 Drop us a <a href="mailto:{{ site.data.constants.contact_email }}">note</a>.

 ##### What does my registration go toward?